ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 the ability to move traffic away from hosts in a timely manner.

-The protocol SHOULD have provisions for deployments where Network Address Translation occurs, and define behaviours when NAT rebinding occurs.
+The protocol SHOULD have provisions for deployments where Network Address Translation occurs and define behaviours when NAT rebinding occurs.
 This should also not compromise any DDoS mitigation(s) that the protocol may define.

 Client and server protocol modes MUST be supported, and other modes such as